brunojppb/brunojppb.github.io/_posts/2020-12-08-how-to-create-bulletproof-tickets.md

 >
 > - The customer must have a stable URL for any published product
 > - It should never change for the same product in the eyes of the customer
-> - With an immutable URL none of our marketing campaigns running on our Ad platforms would stop working.
+> - With an immutable URL, none of our marketing campaigns running on our Ad platforms would stop working.
 >
 > **How to Reproduce**
 >